bpucker/variant_calling/README.md

 # variant calling
 These scripts were applied for variant calling and processing in the context of NAVIP: https://github.com/bpucker/NAVIP.
 Some scripts are only included for documentation purposes, while others were written in a generic way to facilitate re-use.
+All scripts are written in Python v2.7.